A Simple Goal

 9/30/17 Important Information for Broadstripe customers: WUSA has announced that they will cease broadcasting Bounce TV, effective on or after September 30, 2017.
 Therefore, as of that same date, Bounce TV (WUSA) will no longer be available on Broadstripe Cable.

 9/01/17 Olympic Channel to Replace Chiller.
-Effective on or about September 1, 2017, Broadstripe will replace Chiller, currently available on Digital Basic channel 109, with the Olympic Channel.
+Effective on or about September 1, 2017, Broadstripe replaced Chiller, currently available on Digital Basic channel 109, with the Olympic Channel.